AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

 ![Swiss Army Knife Example 7 - Servers]

 !!!
 Important "Because of the scaling, tools need NOT to be designed to their final size on a card"
-    You can re-use the same toolset in different sizes, altough they are designed on a 100x100 grid.
+    You can re-use the same toolset in different sizes, although they are designed on a 100x100 grid.

 !!!
 Note "Height and Width can be scaled independently if required.
 Scaling does not affect the center position."